Pope Innocent III

-Pope Innocent III (Innocentius III; born Lotario de' Conti di Segni; (Note: Anglicized as Lothar of Segni) 22 February 1161 – 16 July 1216) was the head of the Catholic Church and sovereign of the Papal States from 8 January 1198 until his death in 1216.
+Pope Innocent III (Innocentius III; born Lotario de' Conti di Segni; (Note: Anglicized as Lothar of Segni) 1160/1161 – 16 July 1216) was the head of the Catholic Church and sovereign of the Papal States from 8 January 1198 until his death in 1216.

 Pope Innocent was one of the most powerful and influential of the medieval popes.
 He exerted a wide influence over the Christian states of Europe, claiming supremacy over all of Europe's kings.
 He was central in supporting the Catholic Church's reforms of ecclesiastical affairs through his decretals and the Fourth Lateran Council.
 This resulted in a considerable refinement of Western canon law.
 He is furthermore notable for using interdict and other censures to compel princes to obey his decisions, although these measures were not uniformly successful.

-Innocent greatly extended the scope of the Crusades, directing crusades against Muslim Iberia and the Holy Land as well as the Albigensian Crusade against the Cathars in southern France.
+Innocent greatly extended the scope of the Crusades, directing crusades against Muslim Iberia and the Holy Land as well as the Livonian Crusade against the Baltic and Finnic pagans of Livonia and the Albigensian Crusade against the Cathars in southern France.
 He organized the Fourth Crusade of 1202-1204, which ended in the sack of Constantinople.
 Although the attack on Constantinople went against his explicit orders, and the Crusaders were subsequently excommunicated, Innocent reluctantly accepted this result, seeing it as the will of God to reunite the Latin and Eastern Orthodox Churches.
 In the event, the sack of Constantinople and the subsequent period of Frankokratia heightened the hostility between the Latin and Greek churches; the Byzantine Empire was restored in 1261, albeit in a much weaker state.